Import Administration, International Trade Administration, Department of Commerce.

 Regulatory Flexibility Act

 In accordance with the Regulatory Flexibility Act, 5 U.S.C.
 601 et seq., the Chief Counsel for Regulation at the Department of Commerce has certified to the Chief Counsel for Advocacy, Small Business Administration, that the proposed rule, if promulgated as final, will not have a significant economic impact on a substantial number of small entities.
 The factual basis for this certification was published with the proposed rule in 2004.
 However, due to the length of time since the publication of the proposed rule, the Department now updates the factual basis.
-The amendment would have little or no economic impact on the companies/governments or their legal or other representatives since it only alters existing requirements.
+The amendment would have little or no Start Printed Page 7499economic impact on the companies/governments or their legal or other representatives since it only alters existing requirements.
 The amendment would have few, if any, new paperwork burdens since it only requires a small amount of additional supplemental information.
 IA possesses limited information regarding the number of entities that might be affected by this proposed rulemaking.
 In the 12 months ending September 2010, IA conducted 246 antidumping and countervailing duty investigations and reviews (excluding sunset reviews and suspension agreements), including initiation of 17 antidumping and countervailing duty investigations.
 However, IA is unable to estimate the number of entities that participated in each of these investigations and reviews, and is therefore unable to estimate the number of entities, including those that would be considered to be small businesses, affected by the proposed rulemaking.
 In addition, no comments were received regarding the economic impact of this rule.
 As a result, the conclusion in the original certification remains unchanged and a final regulatory flexibility analysis is not required and has not been prepared.